inspec/inspec-aws/docs/resources/aws_apigateway_base_path_mapping.md

 The base path name that callers of the API must provide as part of the URL after the domain name.

-For additional information, see the [AWS documentation on AWS APIGateway BasePathMapping.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-basepathmapping.html).
+For additional information, see the [AWS documentation on the `AWS::ApiGateway::BasePathMapping` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-basepathmapping.html).

 ## Properties